deng-rui/Command-Extension/README.md

 Default open web API control port = 8080
 If you need to use for higher security, it is recommended that you close the external web port by firewall under the same network segment between Bot and server
 If you don't need it, you can close it in config.ini (not finished yet)
-If you need high-intensity verification, please compile the rsa4096 mode by yourself

 ## Plug in can realize functions
 PVP: